Rufusemmanuel/BUNE/README.md

 - Replace any placeholder Chainlink VRF parameters with the exact values for Base networks.
 - Enforce rate limits and add robust error handling in the UI.
 - Consider subgraph/indexer for scalable history and activity feeds.

+## Automatic Deploys (Vercel)

+The repo includes a GitHub Action that triggers a Vercel Deploy Hook on every push to `main`.

+1. In Vercel: Project ?
+Settings ?
+Git ?
+Deploy Hooks ?
+Create Hook (branch: `main`).
+2. Copy the hook URL.
+3. In GitHub: Repo ?
+Settings ?
+Secrets and variables ?
+Actions ?
+New repository secret:
+   - Name: `VERCEL_DEPLOY_HOOK_URL`
+   - Value: the hook URL from step 1.
+4. Push to `main` — Vercel will auto-deploy.
+You can also run the workflow manually from the Actions tab.

+This works alongside Vercel’s native Git auto-deploy.
+The hook guarantees a build even when only env/manifest changes occur.